solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     ResourceResponse<Document> result = await client.CreateDocumentAsync(collectionLink, interaction);
     ```

-    > The ``CreateDocumentAsync`` method of the ``DocumentClient`` class takes in a self-link for a collection and an object that you would like to serialize into JSON and store as a document within the specified collection.
+    > The ``CreateDocumentAsync`` method of the ``CosmosClient`` class takes in a self-link for a collection and an object that you would like to serialize into JSON and store as a document within the specified collection.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console: